megawac/lodash-modularize/README.md

 [![Dependency Status](https://david-dm.org/megawac/lodash-modularize.svg)](https://david-dm.org/megawac/lodash-modularize)
 [![devDependency Status](https://david-dm.org/megawac/lodash-modularize/dev-status.svg)](https://david-dm.org/megawac/lodash-modularize#info=devDependencies)

 Lodash is starting to get pretty heafty; this is a tool to generate modular lodash builds so lodash only includes what you use.
+This can lead to faster startup and smaller builds (when using browserify or r.js).

 # Example Usage